-Major takeaways from the school district’s meeting on Saturday to address the nine water outlets throughout the district that were recently found to have high levels of lead in their water.
+The school district held a meeting in the Seth Boyden auditorium on Saturday to address the nine water outlets throughout the district that were recently found to have high levels of lead in their water.